anoma/namada/tech-specs/src/explore/design/pos.md

 For each epoch, bonds are uniquely identified by the pair of delegator's and validator's addresses.
 A bond created in epoch `n` is written into epoch `n + pipeline_length`.
 If there already is a bond in the epoch `n + pipeline_length` for this pair of delegator's and validator's addresses, its tokens are incremented by the newly bonded amount.

-Any bonds created in epoch `n` increment the bond's validator's total bonded tokens by the bond's token amount for epoch `n + pipeline_length`.
+Any bonds created in epoch `n` increment the bond's validator's total bonded tokens by the bond's token amount and update the voting power for epoch `n + pipeline_length`.

 The tokens put into a bond are immediately deducted from the source account.